 I judge each student individually.
 My response to any parent who informs me that their child has any form of learning or behavioural difficulty is to ‘give them a go’ – the one month’s free training is there for this very reason.
 Often parents have been surprised at how well their child has taken to TaeKwon-Do.
 It does not suit everyone.
 That said, we have trained many children that have been labelled with ‘ADHD’ with much success, and have several students training who have Aspergers syndrome – other students are often very understanding, helpful and patient towards them.

 No, subscriptions are paid monthly but there is no contract to sign.
 You will however need to join your club and our governing body at an annual cost of £36; this also covers you for insurance purposes.

 Where do I buy the equipment from?

 From us.
-Again for insurance reasons the sparring equipment is made to the high specifications of our association and so is only available through us.
+Again for insurance reasons the sparring equipment is made to the high specifications of our governing body and so is only available through us.
 The doboks (training suits) are also only available through us as they have the association logo and embroidery on them.
 For details of the equipment available and prices please ask.

 Are the instructors qualified and CRB checked?

 Yes, I (Russ Martin) am a fully qualified instructor and a qualified coach with the National Coaching Federation.
 My qualifications are recognised by the Sports Council of Great Britain.
-All my assistant instructors are also fully qualified and insured, we are all regularly CRB checked and follow strict guidelines on child safety.
+All my assistant instructors are also fully qualified and insured, we are all regularly DBS checked and follow strict guidelines on child safety.
 For more information on all the instructors please see the instructors page.